The company's Prada is somebody's last name, and they've been around for 100 years, and they do female clothes with an edge.

 On what?

-The uh the breast research.
+The breast research.

 Oh.

-sure you want to do this?
+Sure, you want to do this?

-I I I I don't want to have to go through the whole thing, but two geeks, folks, two researchers went out there and studied the movement of the female breast during exercise.
+I don't want to have to go through the whole thing, but two geeks, folks, two researchers went out there and studied the movement of the female breast during exercise.

-They found that there's an eight-inch up and down movement out there, and uh it becomes really problematic when when you get to the twenty pound uh uh threshold there, and that's that's the first thing in the story that gave me pause.
+They found that there's an eight-inch upward down movement out there, and it becomes really problematic when you get to the 20-pound threshold there.

 Spent last night researching this to find out, and I couldn't find anybody to give me any answers.

-And they said the movements of the breasts are basically up and down sideways and in and out, and that that also puzzled me.
+And they said the movements of the breasts are basically up and down, sideways, and in and out.

-So that's what she's calling about, and I was I admitted I was looking for verification and answers on this, because I don't take the word of researchers.
+And I was, I admitted I was looking for verification and answers on this because I don't take the word of researchers.

 Okay, so educate me, Jessica.

-Um well I can definitely tell you as a very gifted woman up top.
+Well, I can definitely tell you, as a very gifted woman up top, mine have never moved in and out.

-And I have never ever heard of that in my life.
+And I have never, ever heard of that in my life.

 Well, good, because that means my instincts are right, and I should trust my instincts.